Jeow Som | Lao Sour Dipping Sauce

 Jeow Som and Jeow are necessary every time I eat a Lao steak with sticky rice.
-Both dips are very different and distinct: Jeow som is spicy and sweet and jeow bee is spicy and bitter.
+Both dipping sauces are very different and distinct: Jeow som is spicy and sweet and jeow bee is spicy and bitter.
 I love eating the dips and steak as a lettuce wrap.

 Jeow som is a signature Lao dip that goes with so many things like steak, seafood, sticky rice, vegetables, and salads!
 It goes on everything.
-The dip is made with fish sauce, herbs, garlic, sugar, and peppers.
+The dipping sauce is made with fish sauce, herbs, fresh lime juice, garlic, sugar, chopped cilantro, and peppers.
 I grew up always eating it with beef and sticky rice.
 I love the dip extra spicy since it cools with the sugar in it.

 Jeow bee is a unique Lao dip because it as a bitter and spicy taste.
 It is made from beef bile and tastes so good eaten with sticky rice and steaks.
 I always have this dip available when I’m eating the extra meat the next day from pho bones.
 Its probably my most favorite meal.